Home Abstracts » Call for Abstracts

 Assessment and screening

-- Abstracts submitted for consideration for oral presentation will be assessed by the Congress Organizing Committee for scientific quality, novelty and, in the case of selection for Short Talks in the Symposia, the fit with the Congress subtopics.
+- Abstracts submitted for consideration for oral presentation will be assessed by the International Scientific Committee for scientific quality, novelty and the fit with the Congress subtopics.

-- Abstracts submitted with eligible FEBS bursary applications will be assessed by the Congress Organizing Committee for scientific quality; in addition, CVs and personal statements will be considered for bursary applications.
+- Abstracts submitted with eligible FEBS bursary and PTBioch bursary applications will be assessed by the Congress Bursaries Committee for scientific quality; in addition, CVs and personal statements will be considered for bursary applications.

+For reference only; the YSF application period is now closed.
 Abstracts submitted as an application to the YSF are assessed by the YSF Organizing Committee and Chair of the FEBS Working Group on the Careers of Young Scientists.
-As explained on the YSF Applications webpage, abstracts must be submitted through the Congress online participant portal by the earlier deadline of January 21, 2018, and editing of abstracts accepted for the YSF is not possible after this date.
+As explained on the YSF Applications page, abstracts must be submitted through the Congress online participant portal by the earlier deadline of January 20, 2019, and editing of abstracts accepted for the YSF is not possible after this date.
 Note that abstracts accepted to the YSF are also accepted for presentation at the Congress, and all other Congress abstract submission requirements, as detailed in the ‘important points’ above and the step-by-step guide below, apply also to YSF abstracts.
 For more information on YSF abstract submission and assessment, please see YSF Applications.

 - Abstract Track: Only invited speakers should select the Plenary Lecture, Symposia or FEBS Special Sessions tracks.
 All other submissions must be into the Posters track.
-If you would like your abstract submitted into the Poster track to be considered for presentation as a Short Talk in the Symposia, or as a Speed Talk in Speed Talk sessions, please answer 'Yes' to the question about oral presentation.
-Note on oral presentations and possible outcomes: presenters whose abstracts are accepted for Short Talks will be integrated into the Symposia schedules; abstracts accepted as Speed Talks will be featured in the Speed Talk Sessions and also as Posters; and the remaining eligible oral presentation submissions will be accepted as Posters.
+If you would like your abstract submitted into the Poster track to be considered for presentation as a Short Talk in the Symposia please answer 'Yes' to the question about oral presentation.
+Presenters whose abstracts are accepted for Short Talks will be integrated into the Symposia schedules; all remaining eligible oral presentation submissions will be accepted as Posters.

 - Abstract Topic: Please choose the most relevant abstract topic from the drop-down menu.